zzzprojects/docs/learnentityframeworkcore.com/pages/lazy-loading.md

 description: Lazy Loading In Entity Framework Core
 canonical: /lazy-loading
 status: Published
-lastmod: 2023-02-11
+lastmod: 2025-07-10
 ---

 # EF Core Lazy Loading

 Lazy loading of data is a pattern whereby the retrieval of data from the database is deferred until it is needed.
 This sounds like a good thing, and in some scenarios, this can help to improve the performance of an application.
 In other scenarios, it can degrade the performance of an application substantially, particularly so in web applications.
-For this reason, lazy Loading was introduced in EF Core 2.1 as an opt-in feature.
+For this reason, lazy loading was introduced in EF Core 2.1 as an opt-in feature.

 ## Enabling Lazy Loading